 This warning means that incoming non-transactional request will have to wait till the queued requests are processed.
-If these warnings are more frequent, you might consider increasing the value of automatic connections to increase request throughput.
-The recommended value of <number_of_requests> is 1, i.e. running DBManager with parameter /DBD1.
+If these warnings are more frequent, you might consider the increasing the value of automatic connections to increase request throughput.
+Recommended value of <number\of\requests> is 1, i.e. running DBManager with parameter /DBD1.

 Note 1: If the parameter Debug is checked off, the processing of requests is slower due to writing the debug information to the log file.
-We recommend increasing the number of automatic connections or the value of <number_of_requests> to /DBD2 to avoid performance warnings.
+We recommend to increase the number of automatic connections or the value of <number\of\requests> to /DBD2 to avoid the performance warnings.